SieglStefan/SpeedyWeatherEmulator.jl/docs/src/index.md

 It briefly introduces the necessity and background of emulators and explains and discusses the [Examples](examples.md) as applications.

+If you are interested in specific parts of the code or other details, the package repository is linked here: [Package Repository](https://github.com/SieglStefan/SpeedyWeatherEmulator.jl)

 ## Contents

 ```@contents